-As a country famous for Kobe beef, takoyaki octopus balls and fresh sashimi, you’d be forgiven for thinking that in Japan vegetarian food is hard to come by.
+As a country famous for Kobe beef, takoyaki octopus balls and fresh sashimi, you’d be forgiven for thinking that vegetarian food is hard to come by in Japan.
 Thankfully, this is a misconception!
-Nowadays there are a wealth of veggie-friendly restaurants and dishes out there to discover – so you can indulge in lots of delicious Japanese vegetarian food without it feeling like a compromise.
+Nowadays there are a wealth of veggie-friendly restaurants and dishes out there to discover – so you can indulge in lots of delicious Japanese vegetarian food without it feeling like you’re missing out.

 Having said that, vegetarianism is not as common or well understood in Japan as in some western countries.
 That’s where this guide comes in!
 We’ll share several top tips for being vegetarian in Japan, as well as links to our veggie restaurant guides for different cities.
 Plus, we’ll go over 15 mouth-watering meat-free dishes to look out for during your stay!